Oberheim OB-X8 Analog Polyphonic Synthesizer

 Attack/Decay/Sustain/Release, and programmable volume.
 The

-panel pays homage to the "grey block" decor of the OB-X, although
+front panel pays homage to the "grey block" decor of the OB-X,

-party "overlays" can be purchased for owners who prefer the "blue
+although third party "overlays" can be purchased for owners who

-stripe" decor.
-Many buttons like mix levels and VCF keyboard
+prefer the "blue stripe" decor.
+Many buttons like mix levels

-variable under Page 2.
-All the front panel pots are damped,
+and are now variable under Page 2.
+All the front panel

-meaning you can't rapidly sweep the filter although there's a rear
+pots are damped, meaning you can't rapidly sweep the filter although

-panel FILTER jack to use the filter control of your choice (CV
+there's a rear panel FILTER jack to use the filter control of your

 The OB-X8 is bi-timbral - split or double (layer) modes are